2017-AU-Weet-Bix-Cholesterol-Lowering-Product-of-the-Year-880x400

 The following information is intended for Health Care Professionals

-Weet-Bix™ Cholesterol Lowering key benefit claims—It’s effective, it’s easy, it’s enjoyable and plant sterols are endorsed by the Heart Foundation
+Weet-Bix™ Cholesterol Lowering key benefits — It’s effective, it’s easy, it’s enjoyable and supported by the Heart Foundation

 It’s Effective: Weet-Bix™ Cholesterol Lowering is effective—the 2 grams of plant sterols in a daily serve of Weet-Bix™ Cholesterol Lowering is clinically proven to actively lower LDL cholesterol levels by up to 9% in 4 weeks as part of a healthy diet low in saturated fat.